biothings/biothings.api/docs/doc/standalone.rst

   [5] OK  check(): finished
   Nothing to dump

-*Nothing to dump* means there's no available remove version that can be downloaded.
+``Nothing to dump`` means there's no available remote version that can be downloaded.
 It would otherwise return a version number, meaning we would be able to update the API again using command ``update()``.

 Press Control-D to exit from the hub console.